- Each individual wall liner adds 2" to the framing of Cat Mate Doors

 - Please Note: It is crucial to measure your wall thickness prior to purchasing a Cat Mate wall liner.
 You may need to purchase multiple liners depending on your wall thickness.

-The 2" wall liners for Cat Mate Elite doors are used to frame out the wall where you plan to install your Cat Mate cat door.
+The 2" heavy-duty wall liners for Cat Mate Elite doors are used to frame out the wall where you plan to install your Cat Mate cat door.
 The Cat Mate wall liner door framing creates a tunnel within the interior of the wall, so make sure they measure the thickness of your wall prior to purchasing to be sure that you order the correct number of wall liners.

 If your wall is 7" thick, you will require liners to frame up to 8" and trim it down (you would need 3 liners for 8", each liner adds 2" to your cat door's original 2").
 The cat door itself adds to the framing range, so you will need to purchase liners based on the remaining amount of wall thickness after the cat door is accounted for.
 These liners are compatible with the Cat Mate 305, 306, 307, 358, 359 and 360 models.